Fonts

 Google Fonts

-Designer supports Google Fonts.
+DynamicPDF API supports Google Fonts.

 Figure 2.
-Google Fonts support in Designer.
+Google Font support in Designer.

 Adding Google Font Example